 Footrests are not necessary on balance bikes (which is why most high-end brands don’t include them), but there is no harm in a well-designed footrest like Strider’s.
 Carefully tucked in below the seat, Strider’s footrest is non-intrusive and out of the way.
 On several other brands, the footrest protrudes too far out from beneath the seat, causing kids, especially toddlers, to hit the rear of their calf on the footrest when riding.
 To use Strider’s footrest, kids simply place their heels on the footrest located close to the rear tire.

-As explained on our “unique footbrake.
+As explained on our “Strider does not offer a hand brake, but they do offer an optional unique footbrake.
 The brake is mounted at the base of the seat post and allows kids to activate it with their heels.
 Our older testers, aged 4 and up, loved using the brake, but still relied mainly on their feet to stop the bike.

 Additional Features to Consider When Purchasing a Balance Bike